What exactly is Zero Waste?

 Composting toilets from TROBOLO also contribute to Zero Waste or Less Waste – less rubbish and waste.
 Composting toilets collect liquid and solid waste separately.
 Liquid waste is collected in a liquids container or discharged into a greywater tank, while solid waste ends up in the solids container provided.
 This separation makes emptying simple and hygienic.
 At the same time, the separation mechanism also strongly inhibits the development of odours.
 Composting toilets are completely odourless by using sustainable bedding or an electric air extraction system with low power consumption.

 Composting toilets by TROBOLO do not require any use of water or electricity, thus conserving these valuable resources.
 The solid residues can be composted together with the compostable inlay in a TROBOLO composter and used as fertiliser in the garden.
 Urine is also ideally suited for this purpose.
 The naturally occurring phosphorus in it plays an important role in fertilisation.
 Phosphorus is also used in chemical fertilisers from the supermarket, but in this case it is a limited resource that must first be extracted from rock containing phosphorus.

 Composting toilets go even further in terms of resource conservation and sustainability.
 Instead of poorly degradable wet wipes, recycled toilet paper is used, which can be composted with the solid waste.
 For cleaning the toilet, home-made products made from natural ingredients that do not harm the environment are available.

 With a TROBOLO composting toilet, Zero Waste can easily be practiced in two ways: on the one hand, less waste is produced, as the leftovers can be reused as fertiliser.
-On the other hand, there is a responsible use of resources, as the raw materials are FSC® certified and neither water nor electricity are needed to operate the composting toilet.
+On the other hand, there is a responsible use of resources, neither water nor electricity are needed to operate the composting toilet.

 Sign up for our newsletter here to never miss out on any news or free promotions.